cube-js/cube/docs/content/Deployment/Production-Checklist.md

 ## Set up Refresh Worker

-If you are using [scheduled pre-aggregations][link-scheduled-refresh], we recommend running a separate Cube.js worker instance to refresh scheduled pre-aggregations in the background.
+To refresh in-memory cache and [scheduled pre-aggregations][link-scheduled-refresh] in the background, we recommend running a separate Cube.js refresh worker instance.
 This allows your main Cube.js instance to continue to serve requests with high availability.

 [link-scheduled-refresh]: /pre-aggregations#scheduled-refresh